DISCLAIMER:

 Chakotay.

-She would not think about how
+She wouldn't think about how

 he was less than an hour away by land transport.

-She would not think about how
+She wouldn't think about how

 he was here alone.